ParteAfterParty/ParteAfterParty-Frontend/README.md

 # ParteAfterParty-Frontend

-New fromtend repository for static files of the ParteAfterParty Project.
+New frontend repository for static files of the ParteAfterParty Project.
 Please read all instructions carefully as pull requests will be carefully accessed before being merged

 ### Folder Structure